Edward Stone (natural philosopher): Aspirin

 "As this tree delights in a moist or wet soil, where agues chiefly abound, the general maxim that many natural maladies carry their cures along with them or that their remedies lie not far from their causes was so very apposite to this particular case that I could not help applying it [...]."

 He experimented by drying a pound of willow bark and creating a powder which he gave to about fifty persons: it was consistently found to be "a powerful astringent and very efficacious in curing agues and intermitting disorders".’
 He had discovered salicylic acid, the principal metabolite of aspirin.
 On 25 April 1763, he sent a letter announcing his discovery to George Parker, 2nd Earl of Macclesfield, President of the Royal Society.
 The letter survives to this day.
 On publication, the letter was attributed to "Edmund" Stone, a clerical error that has caused continuing confusion.

 A less corrosive compound of salicylic acid, acetylsalicylic acid, produced by reacting sodium salicylate with acetyl chloride, was developed from 1897 by Felix Hoffmann and Arthur Eichengrün.
 It was marketed by Bayer under the name Aspirin which was registered as a trade name on 23 January 1899.

 Contribution to the discovery of Aspirin

-There is little evidence that Stone's idea was taken up by the medical profession.
+Stone's discovery was not taken up immediately.
 Jeffreys could only find one doctor in Hertfordshire and one pharmacist in Bath who tried using willow bark as a cure for the ague.
 The latter described it as cheaper than quinine, but never published any findings about its efficacy.
+50 years later, Francesco Fontana described isolating salicin from white willow bark, referencing the work of Stone and Monier.
+The extraction process was refined by chemist Henri Leroux in 1829, by chemist Raffaele Pirìa in 1838, and in 1859 Hermann Kolbe synthesised salicylic acid directly.
+The Kolbe-Schmitt Reaction was invented soon after, and one of Kolbe's students opened a factory in Radebeul selling synthetic salicylic acid.
+In 1897, aspirin was created by scientists at Bayer, allegedly after Felix Hoffman saw his father suffering from the side effects of salicylic acid.

-During the American Civil War, Confederate forces also experimented with willow as a cure for malaria, without success.
-It is certainly untrue that the inventors of aspirin were trying to find a substitute for willow bark; they were investigating the properties of a variety of acetylated organic compounds created in the laboratory, as a result of the discovery of acetanilide in the 1880s.
+There is controversy over whether the inventors of aspirin were trying to find a version of salicylic acid with fewer side effects.
+According to Hauke Fürstenwerth, Bayer were instead investigating the properties of a variety of acetylated organic compounds created in the laboratory, as a result of the discovery of acetanilide in the 1880s.